Building the project

 -Dsonatype.username=youremail@domain.com \

-If you want to skip the check, you can run with -Dossindex.fail=false:
+If you want to just warn but not fail, you can run with -Dossindex.fail=false:

 If a CVE needs a temporary exclusion, you can add it to the excludeVulnerabilityIds list of the ossindex maven plugin in the pom.xml file: